Donald Chisholm (racing driver): NASCAR Canadian Tire Series

-Donald Chisholm made his NASCAR Canadian Tire Series debut at Riverside International Speedway, his hometown track, in 2007.
+Chisholm made his NASCAR Canadian Tire Series debut at Riverside International Speedway, his hometown track, in 2007.
 He was forced to retire with steering issues on lap 243, finishing a disappointing 16th.
 He returned to Riverside the following season, but didn't fare much better, finishing the race in 14th.
-Chisholm added a second race to his schedule in 2008, finishing all the laps at Kawartha Speedway on his way to a 10th-place finish for his first career top 10.
+Chisholm added a second race to his schedule in 2008, finishing all the laps at Kawartha Speedway on his way to a tenth-place finish for his first career top-ten.

 Chisholm picked up his first career pole at the 2014 Wilson Equipment 300 at Riverside with a speed of 82.443 mph.
-He would go on to lead 103 laps in the event to pick up his first career win, beating out series regular Andrew Ranger who faded late after leading 106 laps to finish 4th.
-The win was an emotional one for the Chisholm Family as Donald lost his father, John "Nova" Chisholm, earlier in the year.
+He would go on to lead 103 laps in the event to pick up his first career win, beating out series regular Andrew Ranger who faded late after leading 106 laps to finish fourth.
+The win was an emotional one for the Chisholm family as Donald lost his father, John "Nova" Chisholm, earlier in the year.